 To set a signature in Gmail, follow these simple steps:

-- On the General tab, scroll to the Signature section.
+- Find signature section: On the General tab, scroll down to the Signature section.

-- In the pop-up window, enter the name of your new signature and hit Create.
+- Name your signature: In the pop-up window, enter the name of your new signature and hit Create.

-- An editor will appear.
+- Design your content: An editor will appear.
 Type the content of your signature block in the box on the right.
-Use the formatting bar to change the font, add links, or insert pictures.
-You can put up to 10,000 characters.

-Note: Want to learn how to create professional or personal Gmail signatures with photos, social media icons, and custom links?
-Stick around!
-In my next article, I'll walk you through the entire process step by step 😎.
+Note: To learn how to create professional Gmail signatures with photos, social media icons, and custom links read this article.

-- Once your signature is ready, scroll to the very bottom of the page and click the Save Changes button.
+- Save changes: Once your signature is ready, scroll to the very bottom of the page and click the Save Changes button.

 How to insert or change your signature in Gmail